GabrielTrindade31/Change_image_color/README.md

 ![GitHub forks](https://img.shields.io/github/forks/GabrielTrindade31/Change_image_color)

->Hello everyone, this is a code that I made to change pixels in an image.
-It uses a color range to search for the color you want to change, and it allows you to adjust values to increase or decrease the pixels within that range.
+>Hello everyone, Change_image_color allows you to change pixels in an image.
+Adjust the filter, which is the range of values you want to be considered to be replaced, and then select the new color of the range with edit.
 >
 >Efficiency will depend on the values you use.
 >